A Restricted SVD type CUR Decomposition for Matrix Triplets: Introduction

 \section{Introduction}

 Identifying the underlying structure of a data matrix and extracting meaningful information is a crucial problem in data analysis.
 Low-rank matrix approximation is one of the means to achieve this.
-CUR factorizations and interpolative decompositions (ID) are appealing techniques for low-rank matrix approximations, which approximate a data matrix in terms of a subset of its columns and rows.
+CUR factorizations and interpolative decompositions (IDs) are appealing techniques for low-rank matrix approximations, which approximate a data matrix in terms of a subset of its columns and rows.
 These types of low-rank matrix factorizations have several advantages over the ones based on orthonormal bases because they inherit properties such as sparsity, nonnegativity, and interpretability of the original matrix.
 Various proposed algorithms in the literature seek to find a representative subset of rows and columns by exploiting the properties of the singular vectors \cite{Mahoney, Sorensen} or using a pivoted QR factorization \cite{Voronin}.
-Given a matrix $A\in \R^{m\times n}$ and a target rank $k$, a rank-$k$ CUR factorization approximates $A$ as
+Given a matrix $A\in \R^{m\times n}$ and a target rank $k$, a rank-$k$ CUR factorization approximates $A$ as (in line with \cite{Str19}, we will use the letter $M$ instead of $U$ for the middle matrix)

-where $C$ and $R$ (both of rank $k$) consist of $k$ columns and rows of $A$, respectively.
-The middle matrix $M$ (of rank $k$) can be computed as $(C^T\!C)^{-1}C^T\!AR^T(RR^T )^{-1}$; in \cite{Stewart}, Stewart shows how this computation minimizes $\norm{A-CMR}$ for specified row and column indices.
+where $C$ and $R$ (both of rank $k\le\min(m, n)$) consist of $k$ columns and rows of $A$, respectively.
+The middle matrix $M$ (of rank $k$) can be computed as $C^{+}\!AR^{+}$ ($C^+$ and $R^+$ denote the pseudoinverse of $C$ and $R$, respectively); in \cite{Stewart}, Stewart shows how this computation minimizes $\norm{A-CMR}$ for specified row and column indices.
 Here, $\norm{\cdot}$ denotes the spectral norm.
-To construct the factors $C$ and $R$, one can apply the discrete empirical interpolation method (DEIM) proposed in \cite{Chaturantabut} or any other appropriate index selection method (see, e.g., \cite{goreinov1997pseudo,Mahoney,Drmac} ) to the leading $k$ right and left singular vectors of $A$.
+To construct the factors $C$ and $R$, one can apply the discrete empirical interpolation method (DEIM) proposed in \cite{Chaturantabut} or any other appropriate index selection method (see, e.g., \cite{goreinov1997pseudo,Mahoney,Drmac} ) to the leading $k$ right and left singular vectors of $A$, to obtain the appropriate column and row indices.

-In this paper, we generalize the DEIM type CUR \cite{Sorensen} method to develop a new coupled CUR factorization of a matrix triplet $(A, B, G)$ of compatible dimensions, based on the restricted singular value decomposition (RSVD).
+In this paper, we generalize a DEIM type CUR \cite{Sorensen} method to develop a new coupled CUR factorization of a matrix triplet $(A, B, G)$ of compatible dimensions, based on the restricted singular value decomposition (RSVD).
 We call this factorization an RSVD based CUR (RSVD-CUR) factorization.
 We stress that this RSVD does not stand for randomized SVD (see, e.g., \cite{halko2011finding}).